TomStrepsil/web-toggle-point/examples/express/src/routes/parallel-folder-convention/README.md

 To ensure that the redux store is reactive to feature state, a `StateProvider` react component is used to host the [react-redux provider](https://react-redux.js.org/api/provider), that subscribes to the valtio state, and calls [replaceReducer](https://redux.js.org/usage/code-splitting#using-replacereducer) from the [`@reduxjs/toolkit`](https://github.com/reduxjs/redux-toolkit) whenever the feature state changes.
 This ensures a new redux store (but retaining current state) is made available to the react components.
 Care should be taken to ensure the existing state is compatible with any updated selectors etc.

+N.B.
+It is assumed that feature state will not change during a request cycle on the server, so `valtio` is only plumbed in to the client-side feature store, via conditional compilation using [Webpack's `DefinePlugin`](https://webpack.js.org/plugins/define-plugin/).